Skip to content

 What is Gluten?

 With millions suffering from gluten intolerances and celiac disease, our awareness of gluten has risen substantially in recent years.
 But do you know what it actually is, how it can affect some people, and what gluten-free really means?
-Our nutrition team answer some of the most frequently asked questions on the topic.
+Our nutrition team answers some of the most frequently asked questions on the topic.

 Gluten refers to a group of proteins that are found in some, but not all, grains.
 These grains include wheat, barley, rye and triticale (a cross between wheat and rye).
 The two main gluten proteins are called gliadin and glutenin.